YASWANTH104/TextAnalysis_and_StringReplacement/README.md

     http://localhost:3000

 ### Project Structure
--src/
+src/
-    -components/
+    components/
-        -TextAnalysisApp.js - Main component for text analysis and string replacement -App.js - Root component
+        TextAnalysisApp.js - Main component for text analysis and string replacement App.js - Root component
-    -App.css - Custom styles
+    App.css - Custom styles
--public/ - Public assets and HTML template
+public/ - Public assets and HTML template

 ### Usage

--Enter text in the textarea provided.
+1.Enter text in the textarea provided.
--View the analysis results for unique words and character count.
+2.View the analysis results for unique words and character count.
--Use the search and replace functionality to replace specific strings within the text.
+3.Use the search and replace functionality to replace specific strings within the text.

 ### Dependencies

--React
+1.React
--Bootstrap
+2.Bootstrap